 Our Charleston family law attorneys handle cases involving the prosecution and defense of termination of parental rights (TPR) in the family courts of Charleston, Dorchester, Berkeley, and Colleton counties.
 In most cases, the best interests of a child are served by having good relationships with both parents.
-Unfortunately, in some situations it may be better for a child to cut ties with a parent who is deadbeat, abusive, or possessing other characteristics that are detrimental to the child’s wellbeing.
-We offer the following information for someone who is considering initiating a termination of parental rights case in South Carolina or someone who is facing the defense of such an action.
+Unfortunately, in some situations, it may be better for a child to cut ties with a parent who is deadbeat, abusive, or possessing other characteristics that are detrimental to the child’s wellbeing.
+We offer the following information for someone who is considering initiating termination of parental rights case in South Carolina or someone who is facing the defense of such an action.

 The grounds for TPR in South Carolina (as defined by statute) are as follows:

 - Abuse or neglect by the parent affects the child’s safety or causes harm to the child.

 - Failure to remedy conditions that led to the child being removed from the home within 6 months.

 - Willfully failing to visit the child for a period of 6 months.

 - Willfully failing to support the child for a period of 6 months.

 - The father is not the biological father of the child.

 - The parent has a diagnosable condition not likely to change within a reasonable time, including alcohol or drug addiction, mental illness, or extreme physical incapacity, and the condition makes the parent unable or unlikely to provide minimally acceptable care for the child.

 - Allowing the child to be in foster care for 15 of the most recent 22 months.